 Specifically, you have two ways to re-encode the video for Premiere Pro.

-- Transcode: Compress the video using codecs that are friendly to Premiere Pro, such as H.264, ProRes 4444, ProRes 422 and other ProRes families.
-It fixes unsupported compression type issues caused by incompatible codecs, such as HEVC codec missing in Premiere Pro.
+- Transcode: Compress the video using codec formats that are friendly to Premiere Pro, such as H.264, ProRes 4444, ProRes 422 and other ProRes families.
+It fixes unsupported compression type issues caused by incompatible codec formats, such as HEVC codec missing in Premiere Pro.

 - Convert Format without Transcoding: Compress the video with the same codec but in another container.
 It fixes unsupported compression type errors caused by incompatible format container, such as MKV for Premiere Pro.
 You can convert MKV H.264 to MP4 H.264.